 -

 Baptist Health makes your results available to you as soon as possible.
-We will post your results to our PineApp within 24-48 hours and send it to your referring healthcare provider within 48 hours.
+We will post your results to the Baptist Health PineApp for participating locations within 24-48 hours.
+Your results will also be sent to your referring healthcare provider within 48 hours.
+Your provider will discuss what your score means for your heart health and whether any follow-up, lifestyle changes, or medications are recommended.

 -